 THIS DATE IN HISTORY: Jan.
 5

-1957: The NHL comes to network television in the United States for the first time when CBS airs a Saturday afternoon game between the New York Rangers and Chicago Blackhawks from Madison Square Garden.
+1957: An NHL game is shown on network television in the United States for the first time when CBS airs a Saturday afternoon match between the New York Rangers and Chicago Blackhawks from Madison Square Garden.

 Bud Palmer does play-by-play and Fred Cusick handles the color commentary and interviews during the Rangers' 4-1 victory.
 It's the first of a series of Saturday afternoon telecasts that extends through the 1959-60 season.

 1974: At age 38, Johnny Bucyk of the Boston Bruins becomes the oldest NHL player to score four goals in a game.
 Bucyk's big night, plus one goal and three assists by teammate Phil Esposito, help the Bruins defeat the New York Islanders 6-2 at Nassau Coliseum.

 1982: Joe Mullen, playing his seventh NHL game, scores his first two goals eight seconds apart in the St. Louis Blues' 4-1 victory against the Minnesota North Stars.
 Mullen banks his first NHL goal into the net off the back of goaltender Gilles Meloche.
 After the Blues win the ensuing faceoff, Mullen scores again by deflecting a pass by Brian Sutter behind Meloche.
 Mullen sets a Blues record for fastest two goals by one player.

 Exactly seven years later, Mullen scores four goals and has two assists to lead the Calgary Flames to an 8-6 win against the visiting Los Angeles Kings.